How do you spend your Sunday afternoons?

 Your health and physical fitness is another key factor to your happiness and well-being each week.
 Sunday afternoons are a great time to get started on planning out your weekly workout schedule.
 Whether you have access to a health club or you focus your physical activity on the outdoors, spending a few minutes on your weekly exercise plan is essential.
-Most experts in healthcare, like graduates of Healthcare Informatics programs from Adelphi University, recommend that people of all ages be more proactive in their wellness.
+Most experts in healthcare recommend that people of all ages be more proactive in their wellness.

 4. Review Your Social Schedule

 After you’ve taken a look at your meals, your money, and your health, don’t forget to include some fun and social time in your schedule.
 Make sure you give yourself opportunities to socialize with your friends and family members each week.
-That could be talking to your favorite sports management graduate about fantasy football and drafts, or you could simply get together with a friend and have coffee.
+That could be simply getting together with a friend and having coffee.

 5. Get Ahead on Chores